Matt-dc/React-Journalling-App/README.md

 &nbsp;
 ## Third Party
-The project uses <a href="http://www.passportjs.org/">PassportJS</a> for authenticating users, as well as <a href="https://www.npmjs.com/package/bcrypt">Bcrypt</a> for password hashing.
-Nodemailer is used for both validating login details and also resetting the user’s password.
+The project uses <a href="http://www.passportjs.org/">PassportJS</a> for authenticating users, as well as <a href="https://www.npmjs.com/package/bcrypt">Bcrypt</a> for password hashing. <a href="https://nodemailer.com/about/">Nodemailer</a> is used for both validating login details and also resetting the user’s password.

-Emails with a link are sent by way of smtp.gmail.com, API calls are done with Axios and file uploads are handled with Multer.
+Emails with a link are sent by way of <a href="https://support.google.com/a/answer/176600?hl=en">smtp.gmail.com</a>, API calls are done with <a href="https://github.com/axios/axios">Axios</a> and file uploads are handled with <a href="https://github.com/expressjs/multer">Multer</a>.

 ### Functionality